yugabyte/yugabyte-db/docs/content/preview/develop/learn/transactions/transactions-global-apps.md

 type: docs
 ---

-Let's see some best practices and tips that can hugely improve the performance of transactions in a YugabyteDB cluster when deployed in a multi-region configuration.
+The following best practices and tips can greatly improve the performance of transactions in [multi-region](../../../../explore/multi-region-deployments/) deployments.

 ## Place leaders in one region

-In a [multi-region](../../../../explore/multi-region-deployments/) setup, a transaction would have to reach out to the tablet leaders spread across multiple regions.
+In a multi-region setup, a transaction would have to reach out to the tablet leaders spread across multiple regions.
 In this scenario, the transaction can incur high inter-regional latencies that could multiply with the number of statements that have to travel cross-region.

-Cross-region trips can be avoided by placing all the tablet leaders in one region using the [set_preferred_zones](../../../../admin/yb-admin/#set-preferred-zones) command in [yb-admin](../../../../admin/yb-admin).
+Cross-region trips can be avoided by placing all the tablet leaders in one region using the [set_preferred_zones](../../../../admin/yb-admin/#set-preferred-zones) command in [yb-admin](../../../../admin/yb-admin/).

 You can also do this by [marking the zones as Preferred](../../../../yugabyte-platform/manage-deployments/edit-universe/) on the **Edit Universe** page in [YugabyteDB Anywhere](../../../../yugabyte-platform/), or [setting the region as preferred](../../../../yugabyte-cloud/cloud-basics/create-clusters/create-clusters-multisync/#preferred-region) in YugabyteDB Managed.

 ## Read from followers